jogerj/minecraft-scripts/README.md

 Consult [guide on Aikar's flags](https://mcflags.emc.gs/).

 ## updater.py
-This python script automatically fetches the latest build from [papermc.io](https://papermc.io).
+This python script automatically fetches the latest build from [papermc.io](https://papermc.io). **DO NOT AUTOMATE THE UPDATER!** Don't make the updater replace your jar files directly, it is a very bad practice!
+Always have a backup of your previous jar file.

 Put in same directory as minecraft and run `./updater.py` or with your python3 interpreter.
+Change the version number in the `VERSION` variable to your desire.
+This updater also supports Waterfall, just change the `PROJECT` variable.
-Use in conjunction with start.sh.
+Can be used in conjunction with start.sh.
-**DO NOT AUTOMATE THE UPDATER**.
-Always call updater manually in case update failed.